demisto/content/Packs/Elasticsearch/Integrations/Elasticsearch_v2/README.md

 The permissions required to use this integration depends on which operations you need to perform.
 The API user should have the same permissions a regular user would have in order to access the data via the UI.
 Following are the permissions needed for certain commands:
 - **!es-eql-search/search/es-search/fetch-incidents** - If the Elasticsearch security features are enabled, you must have the *read* [index privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices) for the target data stream, index, or alias.
 - **!get-mapping-fields** - If the Elasticsearch security features are enabled, you must have the *view_index_metadata* or *manage* [index privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices) for the target data stream, index, or alias.
+- **!es-index** - If the Elasticsearch security features are enabled, you must have the *write* [index privilege](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-privileges.html#privileges-list-indices) for the target data stream, index, or alias.

 ## Configure Elasticsearch v2 on Cortex XSOAR